Do LLMs Really Forget? Evaluating Unlearning with Knowledge Correlation and Confidence Awareness: Limitations and Broader impacts

 \section{Limitations and Broader impacts}

 In this paper, we have proposed a novel knowledge unlearning evaluation framework designed to capture complex factual dependencies and the inherent uncertainty reflected by LLM confidence.
 Our aim is to enable more comprehensive and realistic assessments of knowledge unlearning efficacy.
 Nonetheless, several important limitations remain.
 First, the inference capabilities of both LLM-based and human evaluators have inherent limitations.
 Both types of judges may overlook subtle or complex inference patterns, and real-world adversaries could potentially surpass these evaluators in inference power.
+In particular, while we observed that GPT-o4-mini provides stable and interpretable judgments in our experiments, we acknowledge that LLM judges can still exhibit occasional inconsistencies and prompt sensitivity.
+Future work may explore using multiple diverse LLM judges or distilling lightweight judge models to improve robustness and reduce evaluation cost.
 Second, the process of constructing supporting subgraphs may be incomplete.
 Our subgraph extraction approach might not encompass all relevant facts necessary for accurate inference, and the reference knowledge graphs used in our evaluation may themselves lack certain entities or relationships that are implicitly encoded within the target LLM.
 Furthermore, our knowledge probing strategy for supporting subgraph construction might not be optimal, and we acknowledge that certain knowledge extracted can be inaccurate.
 Third, our current evaluation framework primarily focuses on relational factual knowledge and relies on externally constructed reference knowledge graphs to guide the subgraph extraction process.
 Given that many pretrained LLMs utilize undisclosed or proprietary pretraining corpora, discrepancies could arise between these reference graphs and the model's actual internal knowledge representations, further limiting evaluation accuracy.
+Finally, while our framework enables scalable LLM-based evaluation, it currently depends on commercial API calls.
+Although we have kept the total cost low (approximately USD~1.5 for evaluating 200 unlearning targets using GPT-o4-mini), such dependency introduces potential variability across judge models and access constraints in future deployments.
 Beyond methodological limitations, we also emphasize the ethical implications associated with knowledge unlearning evaluations.
 Specifically, we advocate for the responsible use of compliant, publicly accessible, or properly authorized data when conducting such studies.
 By acknowledging these limitations and ethical considerations, we hope our work fosters more rigorous and ethically responsible practices in the research, development, and deployment of machine learning technologies.